 Meet the Team

 Sue Bailey CPDT

-Sue is a founding partner of Wag School Dog Training and is a Delta Accredited Dog Behavioural Trainer (Certificate IV in Companion Animal Services).
-She has been training dogs for over 20 years and is committed to using and teaching only force free, positive training methods to a high standard of best practice.
+Sue is a founding partner of Wag School Dog Training.
+She is a Delta Accredited Certified Professional Dog Behavioural Trainer (Certificate IV in Companion Animal Services) and a Fear Free Certified Professional Trainer.
+Sue has been training dogs for over 20 years and is committed to using and teaching only force free, positive training methods to a high standard of best practice.
 She finds it incredibly rewarding to help people and their pups learn to understand each other and start a wonderful life together and likes nothing better than to see happy pups and their family enjoying their training.

 Understanding the importance of keeping up-to-date with the latest science and advances in training and behaviour, Sue attends conferences (both in Australia and overseas), seminars and workshops featuring leading local and international trainers and behaviourists, as well as reading a variety of books.
 She loves working with animals and has lived with and enjoyed training a variety of species.
 Sue is currently having fun training her seven cats, while facing the challenges of living in a multi-species household every day.

 Sue is a volunteer trainer at the Western Suburbs Dog Training Club and holds a current St Johns First Aid Certificate.
 She is a member of the Pet Professional Guild Australia, Association of Pet Dog Trainers Australia and the Delta Institute.

 Sine Cheyne-Macpherson CPDT